-Current reports indicate low to medium concentrations of red tide in Lee County.
+Current reports indicate no red tide conditions in Lee County.
 According to the Florida Department of Health, there are no beach advisories at this time.
 We will continue to monitor conditions and recommend that you use the following resources when planning your next visit.

 Key to Red Tide Levels - Provided by Florida Fish and Wildlife Conservation Commission

 The most recent Red Tide Report can be seen by clicking this link.

 See a map with current beach conditions by clicking here.

 See a map where water quality samples were taken by clicking here.
 TIP: Click on a specific point on the map to see date the sample was taken.

 A red tide is a higher-than-normal concentration of plant-like organisms.
 In Florida, the species that causes most red tides is Karenia brevis.
 This organism produces a toxin that can affect the central nervous system of fish.

 Is it safe to swim during a red tide?

 Yes, for most people.
 However, for some people red tide can cause skin irritation and burning eyes.
 If you are particularly susceptible to irritation from plant products, avoid red tide waters.
 If you experience irritation, get out and thoroughly wash off.